purescript-contrib/purescript-github-actions-toolkit/docs/01-What-Is-An-Action.md

 ### What is GitHub's Actions Toolkit?

 [GitHub's Actions Toolkit](https://github.com/actions/toolkit) is a set of Node modules which provide useful tools for creating Actions.
-For example:

-`GitHub.Actions.Core` provides bindings to the [core](https://github.com/actions/toolkit/tree/main/packages/core) package, which allows you to
+This library provides bindings to the packages within the toolkit in order to define GitHub Actions in PureScript.